JAGF009/TrackComp/README.md

 For tracker compatibility I am currently working on STRUCK and plan to include all OpenCV trackers and Re3 Tracker.

-##### Dependency

-There is a dependecy on the [Guideline Support Library (GSL)](https://github.com/Microsoft/GSL), to use it you can either copy GSL files in your project or install it following [these](https://github.com/Microsoft/GSL#using-the-libraries) instructions.

 ### Building steps

     mkdir build && cd build